 It is important for you both to forgive each other.
-Just saying sorry and not meaning it will lead to just yet another fight.
-Learn to forgive each other for their mistakes.
+Just saying sorry and not meaning it will lead to yet another fight.
+Learn to forgive each other for the mistakes made and move on from them.
 Forgiveness will help in lifting the burden from your heart and you will be able to focus more on your partner and the relationship.

 The initial discords at times feel as painful as dealing with heartbreak or a breakup.
 It is because you start feeling these negative emotions that your fears related to the relationship come to light.
 The truth is that the first fight with your partner is a positive thing.

 - Fights and disagreements in a relationship are absolutely normal and help sustain a relationship

 - However, having too many problems too early in the relationship may not be a good sign